Wheaton College (Illinois): Other

-The building housing the Billy Graham Center (BGC), named after one of the college's most well-known graduates, opened in September 1980.
-The Billy Graham Center, the evangelist's corporate records repository, has existed since 1974.
+The building was formally named the Billy Graham Center when it housed the evangelist's corporate records repository.
+But, in 2018, after Graham's death, the Billy Graham Evangelistic Association now spearheaded by Graham's son, Franklin, moved the archives to Charlotte, mainly due to disagreements about the culturally progressive leanings of the college.
+Though the Billy Graham Evangelistic Association raised the funds to build the building on Wheaton's Campus, it is now called "Billy Graham Hall".
+It does not represent the ministry in any way.

 The BGC houses an auditorium, classrooms, several evangelism institutes, a museum of the history of evangelism, the college's Archives and Special Collections, and the Wheaton College Graduate School.
 It also housed the school radio station, WETN 88.1 FM, until its sale in February 2017.

-The Women's Building, renamed Williston Hall in 1930–31 (in honor of longtime Blanchard friend and donor J. P. Williston), was built in 1895.
+The Women's Building renamed Williston Hall in 1930–31 (in honor of longtime Blanchard friend and donor J. P. Williston), was built in 1895.
 Its construction required the college to borrow $6,000.
 After seventy-eight years of housing only women, Williston Hall is now a coed dormitory for sophomore students.
 It opened to men starting in the fall semester of 2009 with the dream that it would become a creative hotspot on campus.

 The President's House, or Westgate, formerly owned by college trustee John M. Oury, was presented to President Buswell on the tenth anniversary of his inauguration, April 23, 1936.
 The house served as the home of three of Wheaton's subsequent presidents.
 It now houses the Office of Alumni Relations.

 In 1951, HoneyRock, Center for Leadership Development at Wheaton College, was established in Three Lakes, Wisconsin.
 HoneyRock is not only a year-round camp for young people, but it offers a variety of leadership schools and courses for students.
-Nearly 3000 people utilize HoneyRock each year.
+Nearly 3,000 people utilize HoneyRock each year.
 Through HoneyRock the college owns nearly 800 acre in Northern Wisconsin.